josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🩺_presenting_complaint.md

 It plainly can be.

-The question is whether technology is being used to **augment collective competence or financially substitute for activities whose important functions it cannot reproduce**.
+The question is whether technology is being used to augment collective competence, or financially substitute for activities whose important functions it cannot reproduce.

 That requires evidence rather than assumption.